joshbegley/nyt-latest/README.md

 https://nytimes.com/video/us/politics/100000009525753/maryland-marijuana-convictions-pardon.html

 **Top Real Estate Brokerage Shaken by Sexual Assault Claims**\
-`Oren Alexander, a co-founder of Official, a brokerage that caters to the ultrawealthy, and his twin brother, Alon, faces allegations that they sexually assaulted women.
+`Oren Alexander, a co-founder of Official, a brokerage that caters to the ultrawealthy, and his twin brother, Alon, face allegations that they sexually assaulted women.
 They have denied wrongdoing through a lawyer.`\
 https://nytimes.com/2024/06/17/realestate/oren-alon-alexander-sexual-assault-allegations.html

 **AFC North to be featured on Hard Knocks**\